Bushnell Powerview 2 20×50 Binoculars Review

 For the practice of astronomy, it is essential to be able to stabilize the image.
 Bushnell has incorporated a mount into the front of its binoculars that allows an adapter to be screwed into it for mounting on a tripod.
 This adapter is however not included in the package.

-If you travel during the day with the Bushnell Powerview 2 20×50, the strap provided in the packaging will be very useful for resting your arms.
+If you travel during the day with the Powerview 2 20×50, the strap provided in the packaging will be very useful for resting your arms.
 It is very comfortable and doesn’t cause any chafing on the neck.

 Have a neat build quality

+The manufacturing quality is good.
+The assembly of the components is almost perfect.
+We feel a slight play in the assembly of the eyecups.
 Aluminum replaces the polycarbonate usually used in frame construction.
 The binoculars become less sensitive to temperature variations and therefore to tube deformations that may occur over time.

 The rubber coating provides better protection against shocks and falls.
 It looks rough without being sticky, which is a sign of good quality.
-Although expected, the Powerview 2 20×50 is not waterproof.
-This won’t be a problem if you practice astronomy since clear weather is necessary.
+As anticipated, the Powerview 2 20×50 is not waterproof.
+However, this limitation should not pose an issue for astronomy enthusiasts, given that clear weather is imperative for stargazing activities.
+Otherwise, we will try to limit splashing and heavy rain.
+With a minimum of maintenance, the service life will extend over several years.

 Among the accessories supplied with the binoculars are a nylon storage case, a microfiber cloth for cleaning the lenses, a neoprene strap, and protective covers for the lenses.
+Powerview 2 20x50s are backed by Bushnell’s “Ironclad” Lifetime Warranty.
+A warranty card is attached to the manual for this purpose.

 The minimum focusing distance is quite good

+The minimum focus distance is the point beyond which achieving focus becomes impractical.
+For binoculars with a 20x magnification, this criterion is not particularly pertinent, as these binoculars are primarily intended for use at longer ranges.
 However, it should be noted that this distance is only 9.5 meters.
 This is a good score compared to the power of the Bushnell Powerview 2 10×50.

 Excellent visual field view